The main sources of real estate law in Poland include:

 Expropriation can cover all or part of a property.
 If the expropriation only covers part of a property and the remaining part is unsuitable for proper use for the current purpose, upon the property owner’s request the expropriating authority is obliged to purchase the entire property.

 Real properties can only be expropriated for the benefit of the State Treasury or a local government unit.
 Expropriation proceedings must always be preceded by negotiations for the acquisition of the rights to a real property by a contract.
-If the parties fail to agree, the expropriating authority can commence compulsory purchase proceedings.

 The expropriation is completed by the conclusion of a contract between the owner and the expropriating authority, or by the authority issuing its decision.